mrodrigues17/machine_learning_from_scratch/README.md

-# Writing Machine Learning Algorithms from Scratch (no ML libraries)
+# Writing Machine Learning Algorithms from Scratch in Python (no ML libraries)
 Implementation of various machine learning algorithms on a binary classification task.

 ## Data